CSCI 4152/6509 - Course Project

 You will need to choose a topic for your project.

-Send me by e-mail in plain text the following information:
+text with the following information:

 - tentative title,